ngavu28091994/languageflow/docs/installation.rst

 Stable release
 --------------

-To install Underthesea Flow, run this command in your terminal:
+To install LanguageFlow, run this command in your terminal:

 .. code-block:: console

-    $ pip install underthesea_flow
+    $ pip install languageflow

-This is the preferred method to install Underthesea Flow, as it will always install the most recent stable release.
+This is the preferred method to install LanguageFlow, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.